-#23 Nukini Cetico Manaca | High Vibration
+Nukini rapé | Cetico Manaca | High Vibration | #23

-This potent Nukini Cetico Manaca rapé facilitates a deep connection with one’s heart centre.
-Its’ energetic quality is invigorating while expanding one’s energetic field.
-Nukini Cetico Manaca rapé effects are widespread throughout the body acting as an antimicrobial and anti-rheumatic, while strongly purifying the body on all levels.
-It is regarded by the Nukini as a sexual stimulant and used to increase one’s sexual vigor and libido.
+This Rapé is made from ash from Cetico(yarumo), manaca, and Nicotiana rustica leaves.
+This potent Nukini Cetico Manaca Rapé facilitates a deep connection with one’s heart center.
+Its sparkling quality is invigorating while expanding one’s energetic field.
+Its purifying effects are widespread throughout the body while acting as an antimicrobial and anti-rheumatic medicine.
+It is regarded by the Nukini as a sexual stimulant and used to increase sexual drive or libido.

-The Nukini tribe
+The Nukini people

 What is Rapé?